Laborschule Bielefeld: History

 The school was founded in 1974.
 It is a democratic school that was founded in the belief that the school should be made to fit the child, rather than the other way around.
 The school is based on the ideas of Hartmut von Hentig.

 Student body

 The school starts in 0th grade (preschool) and ends with 10th grade.
 It serves 660 students and enrolls 60 new students every year.
 When the school was founded it was supposed to be a "school for the proletariat" ("Proletarierschule") and a "school for everybody".
 The school tried to persuade working-class parents to enroll their children, but they were not successful.
 In 2005 only 1.6% of the pupils had a father who was an unskilled worker and only 3.2% had a father who was a skilled worker.
 The majority of the children who attend the school have parents who are college graduates.
-The Laborschule attempted to explain this by claiming that the school was located near the University of Bielefeld and thus there were not many working-class children living nearby.
+The Laborschule attempted to explain this by claiming that the school was located near Bielefeld University and thus there were not many working-class children living nearby.
 It also stated that democratic schools appeal to middle-class parents.